 In the end, BPO and RPA are both great outsourcing models.
 Each is designed to boost productivity by offloading work and automating common business processes.
 Although these two services are frequently paired together, the key is in understanding how each can best be applied to an organization.

 For companies looking to increase output without major infrastructure or process changes, RPA is a terrific investment.
 However, for tasks that require business intelligence or human interaction, BPO is the way to go.

 No matter which option you choose, working with a solutions provider like Invisible is a smart choice.
 We help brands leverage their existing resources to grow bigger and faster - without added investments in human capital or additional technology.

 Whether you’re ready to dive headfirst into automation - or just dip your toes in the outsourcing pool - Invisible can help.
-We offer customizable solutions for most sales, recruiting, and operations tasks as well as comprehensive support to the insurance industry.
+We offer customizable process automation solutions for most sales, recruiting, as well as comprehensive support for insurance operations.
 Our flat-rate pricing packages include unlimited users and you can upgrade or downgrade service at any time.

 Contact us today and one of our dedicated account reps will be glad to walk you through the process.
 Whether you're looking for strategy, implementation, or managed service solutions our team of experts is ready to assist.